AsiwajuPseudo/caserover/README.md

 ## Introduction

 Case Rover is an AI-powered legal research tool for lawyers in Zimbabwe.
 Launched in 2024, the platform has transformed the way lawyers handle their legal research process.
+We are working to improve the platform to cover other things lawyers do.

 This repository is for development purposes only.
 Do not use the code for anything else other than that.